Does my organisation need to consider the ethical implications and risk of data collection during infectious disease outbreaks?

 The informed consent process, however, should be considered as an iterative and on-going process.
 It may not be necessary to obtain consent afresh at every stage of the data collection (and this may not be applicable in, for example, a one-off phone survey).
 However, to aid understanding, you should provide participants with information throughout the data collection process and ensure that they are aware consent can be withdrawn at each stage of the process.
 This can be particularly important where new information becomes available that might impact the risks or benefits that the data collection poses.

-Informed consent should follow a standardised participant information sheet and, at a minimum, describe the following (adapted from this resource):
+Informed consent should follow a standardised participant information sheet and, at minimum, describe the following (adapted from here):

 Once these things are explained, verbal consent should be requested and noted explicitly by the data collector.
 Verbal consent should be obtained by getting the participant to say ‘Yes, I agree’ to the following statements:

 I confirm that I have understood the information for the study named “insert study name here”.
 I have had the opportunity to consider the information, ask questions and have these answers satisfactory?
 Do you agree to participate?